HOW TO SEND FIRST CLASS MAIL

 To send United States Post Office First Class Mail through University Mail Services, you are going to need a Green Mail Card.

 - To get Green Mail Cards, contact us at firstname.lastname@example.org.

 - Attach Green Mail Card to mail.
 Only one card is needed per bundle or tub.

 - Drop your parcels off at Campus Mail drop-off locations located around campus.
 Your department should have a designated area.
-Check with your supervisor.
+Check with your supervisor (or contact us).